Earl Nightingale once said that “Success is the progressive realization of a worthy goal or ideal.”

 Purpose + Passion + Persistence = Prosperity.

-Or, to read about the 11 Steps to Creating and Living a Super Successful Life, purchase my book,
+Read about the 11 Steps to Creating and Living a Super Successful Life,

 Your Prosperity Paradigm.